 At twenty-six, Cheryl Strayed thought she had lost everything.
 In the wake of her mother’s rapid death from cancer, her family disbanded and her marriage crumbled.

-With nothing to lose, she made the most impulsive decision of her life: to walk eleven-hundred miles of the west coast of America and to do it alone.
-She had no experience of long-distance hiking and the journey was nothing more than a line on a map.
-But it held a promise – a promise of piecing together a life that lay shattered at her feet…
+With nothing to lose, she made the most impulsive decision of her life: to walk eleven hundred miles of the west coast of America and to do it alone.
+She had no experience with long-distance hiking and the journey was nothing more than a line on a map.
+But it held a promise – a promise of piecing together a life that lay shattered at her feet.

 Jon Krakauer’s Into the Wild examines true story of Chris McCandless, a young man who, in 1992, walked deep into the Alaskan wilderness and whose SOS note and emaciated corpse were found four months later.